paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 The following sections provide requirements for ensuring the integrity of identity proofing when proofing and/or credential issuance do not occur within the same session and/or organizational entity.

 ####5.1.4.1 Identity Proofing Transaction Binding
+The following requirements apply when the applicant does not already have an existing credential with the CSP or any other CSP that supports federation. **this language sucks**

 #####IAL1 Requirements